ctdgc/ctdgc.github.io/README.md

 Welcome to the landing page of the Central Texas Disc Golf (CTDG) Discord!
-We bring together disc golfers of all skill levels across Central Texas to connect and converse off the courese.
+We bring together disc golfers of all skill levels across Central Texas to connect and converse.

-Our purpose is to foster a thriving disc golf community where you can meet fellow golfers, engage in conversations, and stay updated on news and events.
+Our purpose is to foster a thriving disc golf community where you can meet other golfers, engage in conversations, and stay updated on news and events.

 # Platform
 Discord is a communication platform that combines text, voice, and video chat for community interactions.
 It's chosen by disc golfers for its user-friendly interface, focus on community engagement, and versatile communication options.
 You can access it through the Discord mobile app, desktop application, or any web browser.